-So you’re cruising along, and then you notice a little ache in your heel.
+So you’re cruising along, and then you notice a little ache in your hip or knee.
 Eh, no big deal, you’ll just work through it.
 The next week, it’s a little worse.
 Still bearable, I’ll just keep going, you think to yourself.
 This goes on for a couple more weeks.

 Stretching is one of the nicest things you can do for your body, but it’s also one of the areas in which people slack the MOST.
 It’s so easy to forget to do if you’re tired or pressed for time.
 It doesn’t work up a sweat so you don’t feel a “real” benefit immediately.
 And it’s tedious at times.
 But it can improve your flexibility and range of motion which will help you avoid injury.
 Also, it increases blood flow to your muscles and it’s nice and relaxing!